 I’m looking forward to sharing more of these other techniques for cultivating compassion over the coming weeks.
 Please come back next week to try a simple, but profound compassion practice that’s easy to remember, yet powerful in extending our compassion to drive us to engaged, compassionate action.

 If you enjoyed this episode, please consider making a donation to our podcast.
 A Skeptics Path to Enlightenment is a non-profit organization supported entirely by donations that keep all our content free and ad free.
 We accept cash, credit, Bitcoin, and other cryptocurrencies, and your donations are tax deductible in the U.S.

 If you have any feedback on this week’s episode, please share it at our website skepticspath.org or our Facebook, Instagram, or Twitter pages where you can find as “skepticspath.”
 We also have a private meditation discussion group that you can join.
 You’ll find a link to it at the bottom of our website.

-If you enjoyed this episode of A Skeptic’s Path to Enlightenment, and if you have the time right now, please leave us a rating or review on Apple Podcasts.
+And if you have the time right now, please leave us a rating or review on Apple Podcasts.
 These reviews help others to discover our secular take on mind-transforming meditation.

 Hosted by Scott Snibbe